 For high-end retailers with regular clients, it's important to maintain your relationship with them to keep them coming back into your store.
 And this can't happen without solid customer data management.

+Long gone are the days of relying on a little black book to track details about your customers.
 This is especially true as your customer base grows you can't rely on manual notes and spreadsheets anymore to keep all of those names and dates organized.

 If you're not currently collecting or tracking much customer information, it's never too late to get started.